Q&A - The Riksbank's income statement and balance sheet

 Who decides on the appropriation of the Riksbank’s profits?

-The Riksbank is a public authority accountable to the Riksdag.
-Under the new Sveriges Riksbank Act, the General Council of the Riksbank decides on the appropriation of the result for the year and the Riksdag approves the General Council’s decision.
+The Riksbank is a public authority accountable to the Riksdag, the Swedish parliament.
+Pursuant to the Sveriges Riksbank Act, the General Council of the Riksbank decides on the appropriation of the result for the year and the Riksdag approves the General Council’s decision.
 This arrangement applies from the start of the financial year 2023.

 Thanks for your feedback!